Excel like filter in Angular Grid component

 Show template in checkbox list data

-The filterItemTemplate property in the Syncfusion Angular Grid allows you to customize the appearance of filter items in the grid’s filter checkbox list for a specific column.
-This property is useful when you want to provide a custom UI or additional information within the filter checkbox list, such as icons, text, or any HTML elements, alongside the default filter items.
+The filterItemTemplate property in the Syncfusion Angular Grid enables comprehensive customization of filter item appearance within the grid’s filter checkbox list for specific columns.
+This property proves valuable when providing custom UI elements or additional information within the filter checkbox list, including icons, formatted text, or complex HTML elements alongside default filter items.

-In this example, you can see how to use the filterItemTemplate to render icons along with the category names in the filter checkbox list for the Category Name column.
+The following example demonstrates usage of filterItemTemplate to render icons alongside category names in the filter checkbox list for the Category Name column:

 import { Component, OnInit, ViewChild } from '@angular/core';